marcanuy/jekyll-skeleton/README.md

 themes, or example posts) to serve as a starting point for any website.

-Its structure is influenced
+Its structure uses the design described in
-by
 [How To Add Bootstrap 4 To Jekyll The Right Way](https://simpleit.rocks/how-to-add-bootstrap-4-to-jekyll-the-right-way/) and [Multilingual Jekyll Without Plugins](https://simpleit.rocks/multilingual-jekyll-without-plugins/) articles applied on a blank Jekyll instance with the suggestions provided by the plugins below.

+Just clone this repo and start building yours.

+	git clone git@github.com:marcanuy/jekyll-skeleton.git

 # Features